RobbeDHondt/Kelvin-Helmholtz-CMfAA/README.md

 ## TODO
-- [ ] Reproduce some figures from the paper (assuming incompressible is easier than compressible HAH prank)
+- [ ] Make a base simulation setup
     - [x] Translate the problem statement in [2.1](#2.1-Problem-statement) into a `.par` parameter file (see the base file, [settings.par](./SimCode/settings.par))
     - [x] Translate initial & boundary conditions into the `mod_usr.t` file (see the base file, [mod_usr.t](./SimCode/mod_usr.t))
     - [x] We also need to do some extra stuff with the vorticity, might want to check `amrvac/tests/hd/Karman_Vortex_2D` (there, the vorticity is also already being calculated, so might also be interesting for the following point)